dirkwhoffmann/vAmigaTS/Copper/Wait/README.md

 Applies the WAIT command with varying comparison masks

-#### cross1 - cross6

-Tries to crosses the vertical boundary with varying horizontal trigger values.

 #### crossing1 and crossing2 (DEPRECATED)

 Tries to cross the vertical boundary. crossing1 triggers at $ffdb which is too early. crossing2 triggers at $ffdd which is just in time to cross.